MSaber7/AdvDataStructure/README.md

 # Advanced Data Structures

-### These are most of the algorithms I learned in the first semester of Master's degree and have been applied by Java language in the following algorithms:
+### These are the most of the algorithms that I learned in the first semester of the master's degree and were applied by Java language in the following algorithms.
+Also some summaries of these algorithms were added in the documents file:

 1- AVL Tree